The 2026 School Sustainability and Resilience Fund round will open for applications on Monday 19 January 2026.

 - The people have spoken!
 The winners will be announced.

-All schools, kura, kohanga, kindergartens, early childhood education centres and other education organisations across our rohe are eligibile to apply to this fund.
+Schools, kura, kōhanga, early childhood centres, tertiary institutions and education organisations in the Bay of Plenty are eligible to apply to this fund.

 Projects must contribute to one or more of the following categories: